Key advice when making a medical negligence claim

 Some claimants choose to use the independent mediation service known as NHS Resolution (formerly NHS Litigation Authority).
 This service can offer an alternative route to legal action.
 Approaching NHS Resolution does not prevent you from taking subsequent legal action if you are unhappy with the NHS Resolution outcome.

-• co-ordinate with rehabilitation providers, occupational therapists and physiotherapists
+• Coordinate with rehabilitation providers, occupational therapists, and physiotherapists

-How long does a clinical and medical negligence claim take?
+How long does a medical negligence claim take?

 The length of time needed to secure compensation for a medical negligence claim will vary.

 A straightforward liability accepted medical negligence claim could be settled in 12 to 24 months.
-If liability is denied, a claim could take considerably longer.
+If liability is denied, a claim could take longer.

 Can I claim for someone else?